Coop-WD: Cooperative Perception with Weighting and Denoising for Robust V2V Communication: Abstract

 \section{Abstract}

 Cooperative perception, leveraging shared information from multiple vehicles via vehicle-to-vehicle (V2V) communication, plays a vital role in autonomous driving to alleviate the limitation of single-vehicle perception.
 Existing works have explored the effects of V2V communication impairments on perception precision, but they lack generalization to different levels of impairments.
 In this work, we propose a joint weighting and denoising framework, \textit{Coop-WD}, to enhance cooperative perception subject to V2V channel impairments.
 In this framework, the self-supervised contrastive model and the conditional diffusion probabilistic model are adopted hierarchically for vehicle-level and pixel-level feature enhancement.
-An efficient variant model, \textit{Coop-WD-eco}, is proposed to selectively deactivate denoising to reduce processing overhead.
+An efficient variant, \textit{Coop-WD-eco}, is also proposed to selectively deactivate denoising to reduce processing overhead.
 Rician fading, non-stationarity, and time-varying distortion are considered.
-Simulation results demonstrate that the proposed \textit{Coop-WD} outperforms conventional benchmarks in all types of channels.
+Simulation results demonstrate that the proposed \textit{Coop-WD} outperforms conventional benchmarks in all cases considered.
+Moreover, \textit{Coop-WD} is validated as a plug-in module with different fusion schemes, demonstrating its generalization capability for communication-aware cooperative perception enhancement.
 Qualitative analysis with visual examples further proves the superiority of our proposed method.
-The proposed \textit{Coop-WD-eco} achieves up to 50\% reduction in computational cost under severe distortion while maintaining comparable accuracy as channel conditions improve.
+The proposed \textit{Coop-WD-eco} achieves up to 50\% reduction in computational cost under severe distortion while maintaining comparable accuracy.